MtnBiker/Photo-Renaming-gpsCoords/_Implementation notes.md

 2024.10.12 All except one of the files in in /lib were blank.
 Copied from an old backup since little change IIRC.
 Ultimately a problem with Apple iCloud.
 I'm pushing to have Git and iCloud on same files

 For focus stacked images, I don't want to put the images that contribute be put in Mylio.
 OK to save to archive.
 Maybe a note about that.
 Added some fields.
 Write to caption since can only put so much info in the name and Special Instructions is easily missed.

+Change .ori to .ori.orf so Mac can open.
+And fileEXIF.CameraType2 = "OM-1" on .orf